Small Batch Dinner Rolls

 How To Make Small Batch Dinner Rolls

-The bake time for small batch dinner rolls is 12-15 minutes, so you can pop them in the oven when dinner is almost ready.
+The bake time is 12-15 minutes, so you can pop them in the oven when dinner is almost ready.

-It’s important you measure your liquid temperature with a digital thermometer (Amazon affiliate link) and making sure it’s between 120F-130F degrees.
+It’s important you measure your liquid temperature with a digital thermometer and make sure it’s between 120F-130F degrees.

 Too cold means the yeast won’t activate.
 Too hot and the yeast will die.